ibm-cloud-docs/power-iaas/using-rhel.md

 Most organizations are allotted a limited number of publicly routable IP addresses from their ISP.
 Due to this limited allowance, administrators must find a way to share access to internet services without giving limited public IP addresses to every node on the LAN.
 RHEL 8 uses the nftables utility, instead of iptables, to set up complex firewalls.
 For instructions on setting up NAT on RHEL, see [Configuring NAT using nftables](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/getting-started-with-nftables_configuring-and-managing-networking#configuring-nat-using-nftables_getting-started-with-nftables){: new_window}{: external}.

-Before running the iptables commands, you can complete the following steps to ensure that the configurations persist after reboot.
+Before running the `iptables` commands, complete the following steps to ensure that the configuration settings persist after the virtual machine is restarted.

 1. Use the following command to list all the zones:
    ```